 Not long ago, I purchased some LED spots from Thomann.
 Of course I wanted to control them somehow.
 Thus, I bought an USB-to-DMX-interface and a fitting adapter cable, too.
 And I started to learn, how to use QLC+.

 While playing with QLC+ I discovered a video shared by it's main developer.
 This video shows an LED matrix controlled using QLC+.

-And I thought: I want that too!
+And I thought: I want that too!the LED display

 I started looking for affordable LED stripes with individually controllable pixels.
 I found some on eBay; Basically, there are four different kinds of stripes around differing in the chips they deploy:

 The WS8201 communicates using SPI.
 For that kind of stripe there is a tutorial how to drive it using a Raspberry Pi.
 That's likely to be the means of control the QLC+ developer Massimo Callegari used.

 I decided to buy three stripes with WS8211 with a total length of 15 m because they are cheaper.
 Those 15 meters hold 900 LEDs.
 I planned to build a matrix with 75×12 pixels.
 The stripes arrived the day after, so I searched for an appropriate wooden board and sticked the stripes onto it.Power supply

 Although a single LED does not consume much energy, a total of 900 LEDs will: 900 × 60 mA will eat up a whole 18 amps, or 216 watts at 12 V. Therefore it is important to supply each of the 12 stripes individually and use a power supply with enough power.
 Fortunately, I had a spare server power unit and started to solder cables to the stripes: Because neighbouring stripes are pointing in opposite directions, I have same electrical poles next to each other such that I was able to connect them to a common cable: